jasonreiddev/development-portfolio/README.md

 <span style="display:none;">
-    If you're reading this and not wanting to edit this file, use preview mode!
+    If you're reading this and not wanting to edit the file, use preview mode!
     VS Code Windows: Ctrl + Shift + V
 </span>